DibsTechInc/dibs-public/data-dibs-docs.md

 `data-dibs-filter-locations` attribute to be multiple location IDs separated by a comma (no spaces).

+#### Filtering by Class Name

+It is also possible to filter the Dibs schedule by class name as well.

+If you add the `data-dibs-filter-classname="HIIT Row"` attribute to an HTML element, it will open the schedule and only display classes named "HIIT Row".
+This filter will work with any class name your studio offers.
+The class name matching is case insensitive and ignores whitespace and punctuation.

+Currently, this data attribute only supports filtering the schedule to one particular class name.
+If you would like to be able to use it to include multiple class types, please reach out to Dibs.

+---

 Please reach out to us if you have any questions, happy coding!

 *: You can learn more about HTML5 dataset attributes here: